Diabetes in Cats

 When this happens, the glucose stays put – so there is too much sugar in your cat’s blood, which we know as diabetes in cats.
 When your cat has diabetes, their organs don’t get enough glucose to use as energy, so instead they use fat and protein to power them.
 Because of this, they lose weight and even muscle mass.

-Spotting the symptoms of diabetes in cats can be tricky, as our feline friends tend to keep things very much to themselves!
+Spotting the symptoms of cat diabetes can be tricky, as our feline friends tend to keep things very much to themselves!
 However, with a watchful eye you might catch some of their symptoms before they become too much of a problem.
 Common symptoms to look out for include:

 If your cat has diabetes, their urine will contain more sugar than usual which might also cause recurrent urinary tract infections.
 If your cat gets these a lot, your vet might want to test for diabetes to make sure.

-Some of these signs may also be present in the case of other medical conditions, so always seek veterinary advice even if you highly suspect your cat has Diabetes Mellitus – it’s always best to be sure!
+Some of these signs may also be present in the case of other medical conditions, so always seek veterinary advice even if you highly suspect it’s diabetes in cats.

 Your cat will have to go back to the vet regularly so their progress can be monitored; they may need another diet change at some point, or your vet might say they need a change in their insulin levels.
 It’s as simple as that!
 Once you and your vet have found the right balance for your cat, and everything is under control, it should just be a matter of routine and regular check-ups that keeps your pet in tip-top condition.